Auction-Management-System-Mini-Project/AUCTIONEASE/README.md

 🛠️ Usage

-Create an Account
+-Create an Account

 Sign up as an auction organizer, seller, or buyer.

-Create an Auction
+-Create an Auction

 As an organizer, create auctions by specifying details such as item descriptions, starting bids, and auction duration.

-List Items
+-List Items

 Sellers can list their items for auction, providing detailed descriptions and images.

-Place Bids
+-Place Bids

 Buyers can browse active auctions and place bids in real-time.

- Monitor Auctions
+- Monitor Auctions

 Stay updated with real-time notifications and updates on bid status and auction progress.

-Analyze Performance
+-Analyze Performance

 Use the comprehensive reporting tools to track auction performance and gain insights for future auctions.